phylosaurus/open-traits-network.github.io/lifecycle.md

 -  GWAS (genome wide association study): Genomes of genetic variants in different individuals can be compared to see if any variant is associated with a trait.
 This can be helpful to identify genes associated with e.g. climatic adaptations or specific behaviours.
 [Korte & Farlow 2013 Plant Methods](https://plantmethods.biomedcentral.com/articles/10.1186/1746-4811-9-29)

 ## Handling uncertainty/variation
+- phylogenetic uncertainty: bootstrapping, sampling multiple topologies from a posterior distribution
+- modeling quantitative estimates of uncertainty/variation (e.g., Harwood and Stokes 2003, Petchey et al. 2015)(https://onlinelibrary.wiley.com/doi/full/10.1111/ele.12443 ; https://www.sciencedirect.com/science/article/pii/S0169534703002489?casa_token=sWVmtWeOc6gAAAAA:ORcN5cO3uvbDDvbND75Wvz6aUrUQsU282WFrZ5Ad52tmD7kFOlQeVSZwBQcAfgj56t4fXbw)

 # Publishing data and peer review

 Trait data can be published alongside traditional journal articles.
 It is common to add data as supplementary files or to upload them to dedicated data repositories and link to them.
 Beside being supplementary to full research articles it is also possible to publish data sets as 'data publications' in specialized journals like [*Scientific Data*](https://www.nature.com/sdata/publish).
+Many general publications also accept data papers (e.g., Ecology).
 This publication channel allows for external review focused on the data itself rather than any conclusions drawn from it.
 This targeted review can further improve the quality and re-usability of the dataset.
 Also, increasingly, research papers/data are published via more informal channels like pre-print services like https://arxiv.org, data publication platform such as https://zenodo.org, https://figshare.com, or combination of the two, like [open science framework](https://osf.io).
 The nature of the research paper/data does not necessarily change depending on where it is published, but the perceived reputation and rigor of peer-review might be different.
 There are currently no common standards on the extent of peer review on supplementary data.